 What is a City Secretary?

-In 1934, the eminent political scientist, Professor William Bennett Munro, writing in one of the first text books on municipal administration about the municipal clerk/city secretary’s office stated: “No other office in municipal service has so many contracts.
+In 1934, the eminent political scientist, Professor William Bennett Munro, writing in one of the first textbooks on municipal administration about the municipal clerk/City secretary's office, stated: "No other office in municipal service has so many contracts.
 It serves the mayor, the city council, the city manager (when there is one), and all administrative departments without exception.
 All of them call upon it, almost daily, for some service or information.
 Its work is not spectacular, but it demands versatility, alertness, accuracy, and no end of patience.
-The public does not realize how many loose ends of city administration this office pulls together.”
+The public does not realize how many loose ends of city administration this office pulls together."

 The City Secretary serves as secretariat to the City Council, the official keeper of records, and the local elections administrator.
 The official functions and duties of the City Secretary are outlined in the Functions section above.
-In this section we hope to provide you with a more esoteric view of the City Secretary’s role, and the background and history of this office.
+In this section, we hope to provide you with a more esoteric view of the City Secretary's role and the background and history of this office.

 The City Secretary functions much like the Secretary of State or the County Clerk.
-In Tomball, the City Secretary is a Department Head responsible for the legislative operations of the city and is directly accountable to the City Council and the City Manager.
-The City Secretary has direct signature authority and his/her signature is required on all Ordinances, Resolutions, and other official documents of the city.
-The City Secretary’s office is a citywide information and document resource, and is the official records management office for the City.
+In Tomball, the City Secretary is a Department Head responsible for the legislative operations of the City and is directly accountable to the City Council and the City Manager.
+The City Secretary has direct signature authority, and their signature is required on all Ordinances, Resolutions, and other official documents of the City.
+The City Secretary's office is a citywide information and document resource, and is the official records management office for the City.
 Every municipality in the United States has a City Secretary or someone who functions as one.
-Little occurs within the municipality that the City Secretary’s office does not touch, either through leadership; by recording, archiving or providing information; preparing and posting or publishing notices and information; and organizing and facilitating policies, programs and events.
+Little occurs within the municipality that the City Secretary's office does not touch, either through leadership; by recording, archiving or providing information; preparing and posting or publishing notices and information; and organizing and facilitating policies, programs and events.

-The IIMC Certification Program is a nationally acclaimed award which has advanced the careers of countless clerks.
+The IIMC Certification Program is a nationally acclaimed award that has advanced the careers of countless clerks.
 The first Certified Municipal Clerk Program was initiated in 1969 by the membership of IIMC to recognize those Municipal Clerks who had achieved basic levels of professional competency.
-The MMC and CMC awards are granted after an applicant has met specific requirements in education, experience and professional participation, in keeping with IIMC’s central education mission to provide and facilitate Municipal Clerk learning opportunities directed toward these ends and to the public good.
+The MMC and CMC awards are granted after an applicant has met specific requirements in education, experience and professional participation, in keeping with IIMC's central education mission to provide and facilitate Municipal Clerk learning opportunities directed toward these ends and to the public good.